Recovery High School FAQs

 What is a Recovery High School?

 A Recovery High School must “meet state requirements for awarding a secondary school diploma” and be “designed specifically for students recovering from substance abuse or dependency.”
 All enrolled students are required to be in recovery and working a program of recovery approved by the school.
-Recovery Schools are also prepared through policies, protocols, and the hiring of qualified personnel to address the needs of students in crisis – therapeutic or other.
+They are prepared through policies, protocols, and the hiring of qualified personnel to address the needs of students in crisis – therapeutic or other.

 What recovery support do you provide?